sam-kash/mongo-Connections/README.md

 ### Purpose

-Its kind of a silly project to test out MongoDB connections
+Its a stupid project to test out MongoDB connections